manuelalejandrojimeneztorres/RollABall/README.md

 - **Tiburcio Cruz Ravelo**
   For mentorship and support throughout the project.
 - **Microsoft Corporation**
-  For providing a robust development environment with Rider IDE.
+  For providing a robust development environment with Visual Studio 2022 Community Edition IDE.
 - **OpenXR and XR Toolkit Documentation**
   For detailed guidance on implementing advanced VR features.